RyanHendricks/docker-cosmos/README.md

 # Docker-Cosmos

-Run a Dockerized full node running cosmos-sdk v0.34.3 on cosmoshub-2
+Run a Dockerized full node on cosmoshub-2

 ---